 The paintings at Ajanta are special because they are the origin of Buddhist art in India.
-One of the 6th century paintings, of a sensuous Buddha holding a lotus flower, is one of the finest in India
+One of the 6th-century paintings, of a sensuous Buddha holding a lotus flower, is one of the finest in India

 As Hinduism became more popular in India the Buddhist caves were abandoned and forgotten.
-They were hidden for eons by the forest and discovered by a British man, John Smith, during a tiger hunting party in 1819.
+They were hidden for eons in the forest and discovered by a British man, John Smith, during a tiger hunting party in 1819.

 In 1948 restoration began and paths were laid to allow people to discover these fabulous treasures for themselves.